appblocks-hub/open_tms/contribution.md

 1. Fork the repository and pull it to your local machine.
 2. Install `@appblocks/bb-cli` from the npm registry.
 3. Change to the project directory.
+4. Create a .env.function file in the root directory and add the variables from .sample.env.function.
-4. Run the following commands:
+5. Run the following commands:

 ```
 docker-compose up